PRIVATE FIRST CLASS WILLIAM WHITNEY GESNER; U.S. ARMY

 Wm Gesner, Hurt Overseas, Returns On Sick Leave; Red Cross Furnishes Ambulance

-PFC William Whitney Gesner, wounded in action in France on June 14, 1944, and hospitalized at that time, arrived here on leave this week from Newton D. Baker Hospital in Martinsburg, Virginia and will be glad to see his friends at the home of his parents, Mr. and Mrs. Howard Gesner of Murray Street.
-Also at his parents’ home are his wife, Mrs. Margaret A. Gesner and their little three year old son, Robert, who reside on Deerfield Street.
-The wounded soldier’s visit home was made possible through the cooperation of the Norwalk and Darien Chapters of the American Red Cross which provided an ambulance and drive to meet him in Jersey City, New Jersey, to which point he came by train.
-His return trip in about 10 days will also be made in the way.
-PFC Gesner, who sustained injuries of the back when struck by shrapnel shot in combat in France, was a member of the 82nd Airborne Division.
-His glider was forced down in enemy-held territory and he was one of four men to survive gunfire of the Germans, only to be later struck in combat.
+PFC William Whitney Gesner, wounded in action in France on June 14, 1944, and hospitalized at that time, arrived here on leave this week from Newton D. Baker Hospital in Martinsburg, Virginia, and will be glad to see his friends at the home of his parents, Mr. and Mrs. Howard Gesner of Murray Street.
+Also at his parents’ home are his wife, Mrs. Margaret A. Gesner, and their little three-year-old son, Robert, who reside on Deerfield Street.
+The wounded soldier’s visit home was made possible through the cooperation of the Norwalk and Darien Chapters of the American Red Cross, which provided an ambulance and drive to meet him in Jersey City, New Jersey, to which point he came by train.
+His return trip in about 10 days will also be made on the way.
+PFC Gesner, who sustained injuries to the back when struck by shrapnel shot in combat in France, was a member of the 82nd Airborne Division.
+His glider was forced down in enemy-held territory, and he was one of four men to survive the gunfire of the Germans, only to be later struck in combat.
 He was removed to England for three months’ treatment before he was flown to this country, arriving at Mitchell Field, New York, on September 20, 1944.
-He recently underwent his third serious operation within an 18-month period and is responding in an encouraging manner although he probably will continue to receive treatment for several months.
+He recently underwent his third serious operation within an 18-month period and is responding in an encouraging manner, although he probably will continue to receive treatment for several months.
 Before he was inducted into the service in October 1942, he was with the General Electric Company in Bridgeport.

 Buried in Riverside Cemetery, 81 Riverside Avenue, Norwalk, CT.
 Section 19, unknown grave #.
-Photo from findagrave.com.
+Photos by webmaster.

 END